SteveMutter/autodarts-Community-Docs/English/guvcview autostart.md

 Now you can configure your cameras via this 3 windows, you should see the changes directly in Board Manager Live View

-+ If your Configuration fits for your needs you can remove "-z" parameter in the Script so the GUI won't open but guvcview runs with your profiles in the Background.
-For changes your simply add the "-z" parameter and the GUI will load again.

 ###### start the script on boot